muziejus/javascripting-english-major/3-programming.md

 ### For loops

-For loops are just like while loops, except the truth test is replaced by a three part expression relating to a “control variable.”
+For loops are just like while loops, except the truth test is replaced by a three part expression relating to a **control variable**.
 The three parts are:

 1. **Initialization**.
 What is the initial state of the control variable before the loop begins?